mozilla/gecko-dev/toolkit/components/telemetry/docs/data/install-ping.rst

 Ingestion is handled in `gcp-ingestion <https://mozilla.github.io/gcp-ingestion/>`_ at class StubUri within `ParseUri <https://github.com/mozilla/gcp-ingestion/blob/master/ingestion-beam/src/main/java/com/mozilla/telemetry/decoder/ParseUri.java>`_.
 Several of the fields are codes which are broken out into multiple boolean columns in the database table.

+To add a new data field to the stub installer ping, append the desired variable to this `function <https://searchfox.org/mozilla-central/rev/a965e3c683ecc035dee1de72bd33a8d91b1203ed/browser/installer/windows/nsis/stub.nsi#1237>`_, as well as the `debug log <https://searchfox.org/mozilla-central/rev/a965e3c683ecc035dee1de72bd33a8d91b1203ed/browser/installer/windows/nsis/stub.nsi#1187>`_.

+On the server side, append the name and type of the new data field to gcp-ingestion's `URI parser <https://github.com/mozilla/gcp-ingestion/blob/d2d3a36101418a240c0dc9b68b6217d6ddae6ca3/ingestion-beam/src/main/java/com/mozilla/telemetry/decoder/ParseUri.java#L253-L257>`_, and increment the payload version and update SUFFIX_LENGTH & PING_VERSION_PATTERN to reflect the version change (see https://github.com/mozilla/gcp-ingestion/pull/2719/files).

+Additionally, modify the `schema <https://github.com/mozilla-services/mozilla-pipeline-schemas/blob/main/schemas/firefox-installer/install/install.1.schema.json>`_ and `template <https://github.com/mozilla-services/mozilla-pipeline-schemas/blob/main/templates/firefox-installer/install/install.1.schema.json>`_ files of ``mozilla-pipeline-schemas`` to include the new fields to the bigquery table. (see https://github.com/mozilla-services/mozilla-pipeline-schemas/pull/829/files).

+Finally, in the stub installer code, increment `StubUrlVersion <https://searchfox.org/mozilla-central/rev/a965e3c683ecc035dee1de72bd33a8d91b1203ed/browser/installer/windows/nsis/stub.nsi#106>`_ to match the changes in the server side.

 -----------------
 Full Install Ping
 -----------------